linkeddata/rdflib.js/Documentation/alternate-fetches.md

 ## The solidFetch variable

-To to use an authenticated or alternate fetch with `rdflib`
+To use an authenticated or alternate fetch with `rdflib`

 1. Load the authentication library.
 2. Use it to log in to your identity provider.